Leslie Caron: Marriage and relationships

 Her second husband was British theatre director Peter Hall.
 They married in 1956 and had two children: Christopher John Hall, a television drama producer, and Jennifer Caron Hall, a writer, painter and actress.
 Her son-in-law, married to Jennifer, is Glenn Wilhide, a producer and screenwriter.
 Caron had an affair with Warren Beatty in 1961.
 When she and Hall divorced in 1965, Beatty was named as a co-respondent and was ordered by the London court to pay the costs of the case.
 In 1969, Caron married Michael Laughlin, the producer of the film Two-Lane Blacktop; the couple divorced in 1980.
 Caron was also romantically linked to Dutch television actor Robert Wolders from 1994 to 1995.

+Family and interests

 From 1981, she rented and lived for a few years in a mill (the "Moulin Neuf") in the French village of Chaumot, Yonne, which had belonged to Prince Francis Xavier of Saxony in the late 18th century and which depended on his princely castle.
 From June 1993 until September 2009, Caron owned and operated the hotel and restaurant Auberge la Lucarne aux Chouettes (The Owls' Nest), in Villeneuve-sur-Yonne, about 130 km south of Paris.
 Caron's mother had committed suicide in her 60s; suffering from a lifetime of depression, Caron also considered doing so in 1995.
 She was hospitalized for a month and began attending Alcoholics Anonymous.
 Unhappy with the lack of acting opportunities in France, she returned to England in 2013.

 In her autobiography, Thank Heaven, she states that she obtained American citizenship in time to vote for Barack Obama for president.
 In October 2021, she was chosen to receive the Oldie of the Year Award by The Oldie magazine.
-It was initially offered to Queen Elizabeth II, who had declined it on the grounds that she did not meet the criteria, even though she was five years older than Caron.
+It had been initially offered to Queen Elizabeth II, who had declined it on the grounds that she did not meet the criteria, even though she was five years older than Caron.